Arthroscopic Capsular Release Surgeons

 Are you experiencing shoulder stiffness?
 Shoulder stiffness can develop after soft tissue injuries or following fractures of the shoulder.
-The shoulder surgeons at the Shoulder Clinic of Idaho provide diagnosis and both surgical and nonsurgical treatment options for patients in the Boise area who are suffering from shoulder stiffness.
+The arthroscopic capsular release surgeons at the Shoulder Clinic of Idaho provide diagnosis and both surgical and nonsurgical treatment options for patients in the Boise area who are suffering from shoulder stiffness.
 Contact the Shoulder Clinic of Idaho team today!

 What causes shoulder stiffness?